We issue the relevant ID and access cards for people who work at Sydney Airport. These include:

 ID and Access Services location

-Airport Services Centre T1 International, level 3 (near the medical centre)
+ID and Access Services is located at T1 International, level 3 (near the medical centre)

 Monday - Friday: 08:00 to 16:00

 Phone: +61 2 9667 9301